angular-gantt/angular-gantt/docs/plugins/tree.md

       {name: 'Three', parent: 'Parent', tasks: [...]},
     ]

-Take care to define a non-recursive hierarchy model.
+Take care to define a non-recursive hierarchy model, and check that a row is attached to a maximum of one parent.

 ## Attributes